 In this article, we will try to answer all of the above questions.
 Let’s have a look at the sequence of the article.

 In this article, we will talk about the following –

 - Investment Banking in Nigeria

 - Services Offered by Investment Banks in Russia

 If you are new to Investment Banking, do have a look at nuts and bolts of Investment Banking here.

-Overview of the Investment Banking in Russia
+Investment Banking in Russia

 Most of the bankers have rarely heard about investment banking in Russia.
 But it exists and you need to really fight to get a good position in a bulge bracket bank in Russia.

-Prior to the 1996, the mentality in Russia was completely different.
+Prior to 1996, the mentality in Russia was completely different.
 If anyone would need to M&A advice, they wouldn’t have gone to investment bankers.
 Rather, they would go to a commercial bank, talk to them, and get a loan.
 As a result, investment banking in Russia didn’t grow at all.

 The investment banking industry has started in Russia, but still, M&A deals are very less.
 In a given year, if you ask an investment banker in Russia about what types of deals he has been handling, he would say – equity capital market deals such as IPOs.
 Investment bankers rarely handle M&A deals.